Why do this research?

 What do the educators and senior students think about these two issues?
 This empirical research sets out to answer that question.

-The online Educators' survey takes about 20 minutes to complete.
-Some initial respondents said it took longer, because the questions prompted them to pause and think about the issues -- the survey took on the function of reviewing what they thought about the nature and purposes of classroom Religious Education, and about what language and constructs they were relying on to articulate this.
+The Educators' survey takes about 20 minutes to complete.
+Some initial respondents to the online version said it took longer, because the questions prompted them to pause and think about the issues -- the survey took on the function of reviewing what they thought about the nature and purposes of classroom Religious Education, and about what language and constructs they were relying on to articulate this.

 The Students' survey takes about 15 minutes.